nerc-project/nerc-docs/docs/openshift/applications/scaling-and-performance-guide.md

 more information about deployment, please [read this](https://docs.openshift.com/container-platform/4.10/applications/deployments/what-deployments-are.html#what-deployments-are-build-blocks).

 !!! note "Benefits of Scaling"
-    This will allow to respond quickly to peaks in demand, and reduce costs by automatically scaling down when resources are no longer needed.
+    This will allow for a quicker response to peaks in demand, and reduce costs by automatically scaling down when resources are no longer needed.

 ## Scaling application pods, resources and observability